October 18-20, 2023

 Hampton, VA 23666

-The Hilton Garden Inn has a conference rate of $115 per night, plus tax, which remains valid for reservations made by September 26, 2022, while rooms are available.
-The price includes two breakfast coupons per room, per night.
+The Hilton Garden Inn has a conference rate of $131 per night, plus tax, which remains valid for reservations made by September 9, 2024, while rooms are available.

 1917 Coliseum Drive